Transformers Learn Low Sensitivity Functions: Investigations and Implications: Sensitivity and Weak Spectral Bias

-\paragraph{Main Result.} Consider any model with at least one self-attention layer (\cref{eq:attn}), where $\X$ is obtained by reshaping $\x\in\cube{d}$, $d=\Tau \db$.
+\paragraph{Main Results.} Consider any model with at least one self-attention layer, where $\X$ is obtained by reshaping $\x\in\cube{d}$, $d=\Tau \db$.
 Instead of applying the softmax activation, we consider linear attention and apply an identity activation element-wise with a scaling factor of $d^{-1/2}$.
-The following simple result shows that the CK or NTK induced by transformers with linear attention exhibit a weak form of simplicity bias, where the eigenvalues are non-decreasing with the degree of the multi-linear monomials, {separately} for even and odd degrees; see \cref{app:proof} for the proof. \begin{proposition}[Weak Spectral Simplicity Bias of Transformers] Let $K$ be the CK or NTK of a transformer with linear attention on a Boolean cube $\cube{d}$.
+The following result shows that the conjugate kernel (CK) or neural tangent kernel (NTK) (see \cref{app:proof} for an overview) induced by transformers with linear attention exhibit a weak form of spectral bias, where the eigenvalues do not decrease as the degree of the multi-linear monomials increases, {separately} for even and odd degrees; see \cref{app:proof} for the proof. \begin{proposition} Let $K$ be the CK or NTK of a transformer with linear attention on a Boolean cube $\cube{d}$.
 For any $\x,\y\in\cube{d}$, we can write $K(\x,\y)=\Psi(\inpb{\x}{\y})$ for some univariate function $\Psi:\R\rightarrow \R$.
 Further, for every $U\subseteq [d]$, $\chi_U$ is an eigenfunction of $K$ with eigenvalue

 where $\mathbf{1} := (1,\dots,1) \in \cube{d}$, and the eigenvalues $\mu_k$, $k \in [d]$, satisfy